-- ✓ Knowledge gained through openness and sharing of information. - Securitated learning. - Maximize a reporting culture. - Restructuring to meet demand of the organization not previously anticipated. - ✓ Coping with unforeseen challenges. - Flexibility and adaptability in available people and resources to mitigate challenges. - We need to have the right people with the right authority to make decisions in a timely matter. - We feel empowered to take drastic measures when necessary; e.g., closing down a major freeway during a wildfire or exercising the right to turn down an assignment.
+- Knowledge gained through openness and sharing of information. - Accumulated experience. - Facilitated learning. - Maximize a reporting culture. - Restructuring to meet demand of the organization not previously anticipated. - Coping with unforeseen challenges. - Flexibility and adaptability in available people and resources to mitigate challenges. - We need to have the right people with the right authority to make decisions in a timely matter. - We feel empowered to take drastic measures when necessary; e.g., closing down a major freeway during a wildfire or exercising the right to turn down an assignment.

-How Do WE MAINTAIN RESILIENCY?
+How Do We Maintain Resiliency?

-- Sponsor leadership courses which stress communications and the ability to speak up at all levels of the organization. - ✓ Lead by example (show quick decision making or play "what if" games).
+- Sponsor leadership courses which stress communications and the ability to speak up at all levels of the organization. - Lead by example (show quick decision making or play "what if" games). - Run premortem and postmortem exercises.